 We review all fees annually.

-You will need to pay tuition fees for every year or part-year of your minimum period of study.
-You will also need to pay writing-up fees for each year after the end of the minimum period of study until you submit your thesis.
+You will need to pay tuition fees for every year or part-year of your standard period of study.
+You will also need to pay writing-up fees for each year after the end of the standard period of study until you submit your thesis.
 The University does not pay writing-up fees as part of a studentship.